NotRatz/NarakaTweaks/README.md

 5. To revert all optional tweaks, click **Revert Optional Tweaks** on the main screen.
 6. View logs at any time with the log window.

-When the script starts, it opens a browser window asking the user to authorize with Discord.
-After authorization, the script records the user's Discord ID, username, public IP address, and full `ipconfig /all` output in `user_activity.log` for routing assistance.
-Each record is stored as a JSON object.
-Both `discord_oauth.json` and `user_activity.log` are ignored by Git.

 ## Optional Tweaks List

 - MSI Mode (enables MSI for all PCI devices)